LiLittleCat/intellij-chatgpt/README.md

 ![](/image/use.png)

 > **Note**
 After your login, your session token is saved in Settings.
-The first time use it, you can set it with a valid session token so that you don't have to log in.
-You can also copy this session token for other usage, like use another ChatGPT client which require token.
+The first time uses it, you can set it with a valid session token so that you don't have to log in.
+You can also copy this session token for other usages, like using another ChatGPT client who requires a token.
 > ![](/image/settings.png)